 Reversals and Enforcement

-This proposal would establish formatting requirements for reversals, beyond the current standardized use of the Company Entry Description field (“REVERSAL”) using the same approach as the formatting requirements for Reinitiated Entries.
+The Rule establishes formatting requirements for reversals, beyond the current standardized use of the Company Entry Description field (“REVERSAL”):

-- The Company Name, Company ID, SEC Code, and Amount fields of the reversal must be identical to the original entry.
+The Company ID, SEC Code, and Amount fields of the reversal must be identical to the original entry

-- The contents of other fields should be modified only to the extent necessary to facilitate proper processing of the reversal.
+The contents of other fields may be modified only to the extent necessary to facilitate proper processing of the reversal

-Originators, Third-Party Senders, and ODFIs should have a clear and consistent understanding of when NOT to initiate reversals.
-In particular, with regard to the failure to fund an ACH credit file.
+Originators, Third-Party Senders, and ODFIs have a clearer and more consistent understanding of when NOT to initiate reversals; in particular, with regard to the failure to fund an ACH credit file.

 The ability for RDFIs to return improper reversals will become more efficient.
 Recourse for improper reversals will be able to be handled through the ACH return process.